2024 Update

 Content

-Yes, private information will be redacted prior to a video’s release in compliance with all records release laws.
+Yes, private information is redacted prior to a video’s release in compliance with all records release laws.
 This may include medical information protected under HIPAA.

 Title